minio/operator/docs/operator-fields.md

 - `spec.tolerations`: Define a toleration for the MinIOInstance pod to match on a taint.
 Refer [this document](https://kubernetes.io/docs/concepts/configuration/taint-and-toleration/) for details.

+`spec.securityContext`: Define a security context for the MinIOInstance pod.
+Refer [this document](https://kubernetes.io/docs/tasks/configure-pod-container/security-context/) for details.

 ## Access MinIOInstance via Service

 Add an [external service](https://kubernetes.io/docs/concepts/services-networking/service/) in MinIOInstance definition to enable Service based access to the MinIOInstance pods.
 Refer [the example here](https://github.com/minio/minio-operator/blob/master/examples/minioinstance-with-external-service.yaml?raw=true) for details on how to setup service based access for MinIOInstance pods.